matrix-org/synapse/docs/development/contributing_guide.md

 # Contributing

-This document aims to get you started with contributing to this repo!
+This document aims to get you started with contributing to Synapse!

 # 1. Who can contribute to Synapse?